wxt-dev/wxt/docs/guide/resources/upgrading.md

 In v0.20, how automatic startup is enabled/disabled has changed:

-- To continue opening the browser automatically, add `web-ext` as a dependency of your project.
+- To continue opening the browser automatically, add `web-ext` as a dependency.
 No changes are required in your `web-ext.config.ts` files.

   ```sh
   pnpm add -D web-ext